About Kiwi

 What is the lysine-arginine ratio of Kiwi?

-The lysine-arginine ratio of Kiwi is 0.74.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Kiwi is 0.74, calculated from 61.00mg lysine and 82.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost